Bio – Falahola Kinikini Kanongataa

 I’m excited to serve, uplift and strengthen the health and well-being of the Asian American, Native Hawaiian and Pacific islander communities through AANHPI ʻOhana Center of Excellence.

-Bio – Dr Kaikai Liu
+Bio – Dr. Kaikai Liu

 Dr. Kaikai Liu